guomics-lab/DDA-BERT/README.md

 **During execution, make sure that the .mzML and corresponding .raw file are placed in the same directory.**

 ## Step2: Run the Command
-Execute the following command in your terminal:
+Unzip the installation archive and run the command below in a terminal:
 ```shell
 cd DDA-BERT;
 ./DDA-BERT --mzml_paths=/data/example.mzML --fasta=/data/example.fasta --output_path=/out/